 High Blood Pressure in Adolescents

-- According to kidshealth.org, about three per cent of kids are marred with high blood pressure.
+- According to kids health.org, about three percent of kids are marred by high blood pressure

 Administration of High Blood Pressure in Adolescents

-- Regular physical exercises and involvement in sports is encouraged for patients with hypertension.
-Physical exercises are proscribed only in an unusual situation of hypertension being very severe.
-Exercise regimen should resume after blood pressure is normalised with the help of medications.
+- Regular physical exercises and involvement in sports are encouraged for patients with hypertension.
+Physical exercises are prescribed only in an unusual situation of hypertension being very severe.
+Exercise regimen should resume after blood pressure is normalised with the help of medications

 Long-Term Consequences of High Blood Pressure